Table of Contents

 The proprietors of a mall or any business located within it are obligated to take necessary precautions to maintain the safety of their premises.
 They must conduct regular inspections and remove anything that may cause someone to fall down the aisle or pathway.

 Slip and fall law is complicated.
 Finding the right accident attorney can increase your financial settlement result.
-Forming an attorney-client relationship with a firm that doesn’t understand personal injury law can ruin your chances to reach a fair payout.
+Forming an attorney-client relationship with a firm that doesn’t understand personal injury law can ruin your chances of reaching a fair payout.

 Determining liability when a shopper is injured in a fall or attack can be complicated.
 That’s why thousands of people were happy they contacted our law firm first to discuss their case!
 Pick up your phone for a free, no-obligation remote consultation personal injury lawyer.

 Right from the safety of your home, you can receive a hassle-free, no-risk consultation from a Los Angeles-based contingency fee attorney.
-Start your free case review process today by visiting www.ehlinelaw.com or calling 1-833-LETS-SUE.
+Start your free case review process today by visiting www.ehlinelaw.com or calling (833) LETS-SUE.